ClementNerma/NightOS/docs/specs/syscalls.md

 **Errors:**

+- `0x10`: The provided start address it not aligned with a page
-- `0x10`: The provided start address is out of the process' range
+- `0x20`: The provided start address is out of the process' range
-- `0x11`: The provided size, added to the start address, would exceed the process' range
+- `0x21`: The provided size, added to the start address, would exceed the process' range
+- `0x22`: One or more of the provided pages was not allocated (e.g. unmapped page or memory-mapped page)

 ## `0x32` SHARE_MEM